scikit-hep/awkward/docs-sphinx/reference/ak.layout.RegularArray.rst

 Shifts ``contents`` to match a given set of ``offsets`` (if possible) and returns a :class:`ak.layout.ListOffsetArray` with the results.
-This is used in broadcasting because a set of :doc:`ak.types.ListType` and :doc:`ak.types.RegularType` arrays have to be reordered to a common ``offsets`` before they can be directly operated upon.
+This is used in broadcasting because a set of :class:`ak.types.ListType` and :class:`ak.types.RegularType` arrays have to be reordered to a common ``offsets`` before they can be directly operated upon.